rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 !!! tip "Tip"
     **Store the token**, you will need to add it in the following configuration.

 ---
 ### :material-relation-one-to-one: 5.3 Installing the Plugin in Netbox
-In this step, we will install the diode plugin, which is responsible for establishing the connection between the diode-server and Netbox.
+In this step, we will install the Diode plugin, responsible for establishing the connection between the Diode server and Netbox.

 #### :fontawesome-solid-gear: **5.3.1 Configuring the Netbox version:**